dang-mang/canvas-audit-v2/README.md

 2) Fill out a file in the directory named "config.py" using the "config_template.py" as a template.
 You will need your Canvas API key and target URL.
 3) Make sure that you have the source document from the Canvas API.
 It is the one with the first 2 columns as "admin_user_name" and	"canvas_user_id".
 This file must have the directory path ./data/source.csv
 5) Run "python3 get_admins.py"
-6) Once that is finished, run "python3 json_to_csv_original.py l input.json admins.csv".
-If this doesn't work, you may have to validate and fix the JSON with an online tool.
+~~6) Once that is finished, run "python3 json_to_csv_original.py l input.json admins.csv".
+If this doesn't work, you may have to validate and fix the JSON with an online tool.~~ This step shouldn't be necessary.

 ## Future plans
 1) ~~Auto formatting for JSON.
 It's a big sample size, so sometimes if there is an error in the API, in the download, or something else, then you need to auto format it to prevent bugs.~~ JSON auto formats in most instances.
 There are still some bugs that are mostly created by issues with the API (5/14/2021)